tencent cloud

 Authentication

-Role token, which can be copied in the Token column on the Role Management page.
+Role token.
+You can copy the token from the Role Management page.

 3. Create a producer.

-// Create a producer with the client
+// Create a producer using the client.

 producer, err := client.CreateProducer(pulsar.ProducerOptions{